pandorabots-admin/docs/pages/aiml-reference.md

 #### Usage

-Using this element on the [Playground](https://playground.pandorabots.com):
+Using this element on the [Pandorabots Platform](https://home.pandorabots.com):

     <category>
     <pattern>PROGRAM</pattern>